 Can Patients Grow Their Own Cannabis?

-As of now, even though they can possess up to 2.5 ounces of raw flower at once, patients in Florida’s medical marijuana program are not authorized to grow cannabis in their homes or on their properties.
-Caregivers can grow cannabis for patients in some states, but not Florida..
-However, patients carrying a medical marijuana card in Miami and other places in Florida can still source cannabis through dispensaries.
+No. Patients in Florida's medical marijuana program are not authorized to grow cannabis in their homes or on their properties.
+Caregivers can grow cannabis for patients in some states, but not Florida.

 In February of 2022 rules were changed again so that Florida medical marijuana patients could purchase up to 2.5 ounces of raw flower per rolling 35 days.